What is the ESA?

 Yes, although it seldom happens.
 Once a species is “listed,” FWS is required to develop a recovery plan.
 The plan identifies the steps that could be taken to bring the species to a point at which it is no longer “endangered” or “threatened,” and could therefore be “delisted.”
 A recovery plan is not a regulation and is not legally binding.
 “Delisting,” like listing, is done through a formal rulemaking.

 When a species is “listed,” the FWS is also required to determine if there are areas of habitat that are critical to the survival or recovery of the species.
 Designation of critical habitat, like listing, is done through a formal rulemaking process, sometimes concurrently with the listing of the species, but most often in a separate proceeding that follows shortly thereafter.
 Critical habitat has been designated for about half of the species that have been “listed.”
 Once habitat is designated as critical, federal agencies must insure that they do not permit activities that would destroy or adversely modify that habitat.
-For more detailed information on the designation of critical habitat, click HERE
+For more detailed information on the designation of critical habitat, click HERE.

 If FWS (or NMFs) concludes that listing a particular species is warranted, but that development of a final rule is precluded by higher priority listing activities, it will place the species on the Candidate Species List.
 There are currently over 40 Candidate Species.
 Landowners can voluntarily enter into Candidate Conservation Agreements with FWS (or NMFS) to take steps to conserve these species.
 Such agreements may prevent or forestall the need to list the species.
 The List of Candidate Species can be found HERE.More details about Candidate Conservation Agreements can be found HERE.